 - Cost-effective path to 100%.
 Xcel should outline how new technologies – like energy storage and flexible electricity-use – can best enable renewables and meet future demand at a low cost.

-How to submit a written comment (open until January 8, 2020)*:
+How to submit an initial written comment (open until October 2, 2020)*:

 - Online: Visit www.mn.gov/puc, select Speak Up!
 Find Docket No. 19-368 and add your comments to the discussion.